Easy Snickerdoodle Cookies

 - Vanilla – a little splash of vanilla, but this is optional

 Because the cookie dough is quite thick, which is what you want, they don’t spread too much but turn into the best cookie dough.
-It’s a slightly soft dough throughout which is perfect, and they’ll firm up once they have cooled.
+You want to bake them until they are a deeper golden colour, and the edges have set slightly, whilst the middle is still slightly soft.

-I tend to leave my cookies to cool on the trays so that they can firm up enough before moving them as I find this best.
+I tested these cookies by leaving them to cool on the trays so that they can firm up enough before moving them as I find this best.
 The sugar on the outside will also firm up once baked and make a nice crunchy outside to the cookie with a delicious flavour.

 Ingredients